-This now legendary event will held over two days at Dreamland in Margate Kent commencing on Friday 13th where the Blockheads are headlining along with Eddie & The Hot Rods, The Sex Pistols Experience, The Witchdoktors and many more.
+This now legendary event was held over two days commencing on the Friday where the Blockheads headlined along with Eddie & The Hot Rods, The Sex Pistols Experience, The Witchdoktors.

-Nuffin' take to the stage early Saturday where the headliners are Sham 69.
-Other names on the Saturday billing include Kirk Brandon, Peter & The Test Tube Babies and Menace.
+Nuffin' took to the stage on Saturday afternoon where the headliners on the main stage were Sham 69.
+Other names on the Saturday billing included Kirk Brandon, Peter & The Test Tube Babies and Menace.

 Thanks to all of those who came along to our 40th Anniversary Vintage Punk Rock Party Saturday night and made it so special.
 It really was a breakthrough gig for us - around 100 people from all over who are now signed up as solid fans.
 Our web-site has well over 200 followers and now offers of gigs are lining-up like planes coming into Heathrow……(well Gatwick!).

 Further gigs are now confirmed so please check out our News and Events Pages for more info.

 Thursday 29th March 2017